onzfonz/comp227/src/content/7/en/part7d.md

 // ...
 ```

-Let's add some more code to the *src/index.js* file:
+Let's add this code to the *src/index.js* file:

 ```js
 const hello = name => {